Dinner is solved on a busy weeknight with this easy and delicious Pressure Cooker Japanese Curry using an Instant Pot!

 The actual pressure cooking time is only 15 minutes, and you don’t even have to be in the kitchen if you use an electric pressure cooker.
-I simply added the ingredients in the pot, set, go out to kids’ activity, and come home for the fabulous dinner ready to eat.
+I simply add the ingredients in the pot, set up the timer, go out for my kids’ activity, and come home for a fabulous dinner ready to eat.
 Who’s in?

 Japanese Curry Rice カレーライス

 Have you heard of Japanese curry or Curry Rice (Karē Raisu)?
 If not, it’s best described as mild and thick curry.
 Even though curry was originally from Southeast Asia, it has become one of the most popular foods in Japan enjoyed by people of all ages.

 Japanese curry is always served with steamed rice, and the common ingredients include a variety of proteins (chicken, beef, pork, seafood), potatoes, onions, and carrots.

 To make Thai or Indian curry, you would add the curry spices from the very beginning.
 However, Japanese curry is seasoned with curry roux toward the end of cooking.
 Until then it’s just a plain soup/stew.